VickyVl/VEG/README.md

 - Java 11
 - Microsoft SQL Server Express Edition, as underlying database vendor
-- Postman, as third party tool, in order to perform the calls
+- Postman and Swagger UI, as third party tools, in order to perform the calls

 ## Running the application locally